RedHill Biopharma Ltd. (RDHL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for RedHill Biopharma Ltd. (RDHL) is $1.00, which is $2.54 above the current market price.
-The public float for RDHL is 34.99M and currently, short sellers hold a 18.89% of that float.
-On March 07, 2023, RDHL’s average trading volume was 6.38M shares.
+The average price point forecasted by analysts for RedHill Biopharma Ltd. (RDHL) is $1.00, which is $2.54 above the current market price.
+The public float for RDHL is 34.99M, and currently, short sellers hold a 18.89% ratio of that floaft.
+The average trading volume of RDHL on March 10, 2023 was 6.38M shares.

 RDHL’s Market Performance

-The stock of RedHill Biopharma Ltd. (RDHL) has seen a -5.21% decrease in the past week, with a -6.41% drop in the past month, and a -19.19% fall in the past quarter.
-The volatility ratio for the week is 7.77%, and the volatility levels for the past 30 days are at 8.56% for RDHL.
-The simple moving average for the last 20 days is -4.17% for RDHL stock, with a simple moving average of -63.99% for the last 200 days.
+RDHL’s stock has seen a -7.46% decrease for the week, with a -12.20% drop in the past month and a -13.70% fall in the past quarter.
+The volatility ratio for the week is 8.86%, and the volatility levels for the past 30 days are at 8.03% for RedHill Biopharma Ltd. The simple moving average for the last 20 days is -6.05% for RDHL stock, with a simple moving average of -64.74% for the last 200 days.

 Analysts’ Opinion of RDHL